Covid 19 coronavirus: Don't drive to the beach during lockdown, police warn

-"There's a short answer to that - no they're not," replied Bush.
-"You only go out in your vehicle if you need to go and get essential food supplies, essential medical supplies or medical treatment.
-Otherwise, please stay at home."

-Bush also discussed how police would enforce the restrictions, whether the army would be called in and how police would respond to a likely rise in domestic violence.
-Here's the full interview.
+In an earlier interview with Newstalk ZB host Chris Lynch, Bush answered some common questions.

-A nationwide lockdown is in force as of midnight Wednesday.
+A nationwide lockdown is in force.
 What does that mean for people at home?

 At the highest level, everyone apart from essential services needs to stay at home.
 Staying home saves lives.